 4. The Return of The King: Along with Jonny's hero, Elvis, Barber's Las Vegas roots run deep.
 His great, great, great grandfather, Charles Wesley Hubbard, was one of the first white settlers of Southern Nevada.
 His great grandma, Hortense Evans Nelson, sang for FDR at the dedication of the Hoover Dam.
 His great uncle Tommy played horn for Liberace.
 His mom, Phyllis Barber, was a Las Vegas Rhythmette, and was recently inducted into the Nevada Writer's Hall of Fame for a Las Vegas memoir, "How I Got Cultured" and a collection of short stories with Hunter S. Thompson, Tom Wolfe and others.
 She also saw Elvis' first show ever in Las Vegas, in 1956 at the New Frontier Hotel, which prompted further rumors about Jonny's lineage.

 With all the uncanny similarities between Jonny and Elvis, it was inevitable after hearing a fan remark, "You know you don't look so much like Elvis as you do a painting of Elvis...", and "You're like Elvis singing Johnny Cash better than anybody!" that he was given the nickname The Velvet Elvis.
-From January 8, 2004 (anniversary of Elvis' birthday) to August 16, 2011 (anniversary of Elvis' death), Jonny swung his hips and curled his lips all over the globe, even singing at Graceland, meeting members of Elvis' band, and hanging with Larry Geller (Elvis' hailstylist and spiritual mentor).
+From January 8, 2004 (anniversary of Elvis' birthday) to August 16, 2014 (anniversary of Elvis' death), Jonny swung his hips and curled his lips all over the globe, even singing at Graceland, meeting members of Elvis' band, and hanging with Larry Geller (Elvis' hailstylist and spiritual mentor).
 He even performed at retired Denver Police Captain Jerry Kennedy's 80th birthday party, who was a very close friend to The King.
-Jonny decided to retire The Velvet Elvis on August 16, 2011, at the age of 42.
-A funeral service was held, and his mother and father read moving eulogies.

 In 2007, Jonny began performing as Jonny Barber & The Rhythm Razors with rippin' doghouse bass player Michael Baird, who introduced him to Willie Lewis, founder of the Rock-A-Billy Record Co. label in Denver, Colorado.
 Considered by many to be the "living Sam Phillips", Lewis has been releasing traditional rockabilly records since 1983, including Go Cat Go's first record, one of Jonny's personal favorite rockabilly bands.
 Jonny began writing and recording his own original songs for the label, and also played lead guitar on some of Willie Lewis' recordings.
 Together they released several highly collectible colored vinyl 45's.